Evoked Potentials

 - VEP — P100 waveform (striate cortex); prolonged P100 latency = optic neuritis/MS; most sensitive EP for MS

-- BAEP — 5 waves (CN VIII to inferior colliculus); Wave V most robust; I-III interval = acoustic neuroma; absent waves beyond I = brain death
+- BAEP — 5 waves (CN VIII to inferior colliculus); Wave V most robust; I-III interval = acoustic neuroma.
+BAEPs are NO LONGER an acceptable ancillary test for brain death per 2023 AAN/AAP/CNS/SCCM guideline (acceptable: 4-vessel angiography, nuclear CBF scan, TCD adults only).

-- SSEP — dorsal column pathway; N20 (upper) and P37 (lower) = cortical responses; bilateral absent N20 post-cardiac arrest = poor prognosis (most reliable prognostic tool)
+- SSEP — dorsal column pathway; N20 (upper) and P37 (lower) = cortical responses; bilateral absent cortical N20 with preserved peripheral/cervical responses, assessed ≥48 h after ROSC, is a highly reliable poor-outcome predictor — use as part of multimodal neuroprognostication and avoid early/sedation-confounded conclusions

 - MEP — transcranial magnetic stimulation of motor cortex; CMCT = cortical latency minus spinal latency; corticospinal tract assessment